 Coming from a family group and region which has some of the most outstanding female artists, Barbara has become a well-respected and highly sought after artist in her own right.
 Her artworks have been exhibited widely throughout Australia and internationally and have been collected by major institutions.
 Not only has Barbara established herself as a top Australian Aboriginal Artist but in 2000 she also began managed her elderly mother’s career.

-In 2002, Barbara again made the move back to Alice Springs and continues to live here today.
-She visits her homeland regularly.
-She is a highly talented and skilled artist who uses a variety of different styles to depict her family connections, life experiences, and Dreaming stories.
+In 2002, Barbara again made the move back to Alice Springs and visited her homeland regularly.
+She was a highly talented and skilled artist who used a variety of different styles to depict her family connections, life experiences, and Dreaming stories.
 She continues to lead the way in developing new and exciting ways of creating stories through art.

 Some other accomplishments of Barbara’s include being featured in an advertisement for the Australian Tourist Commission, titled “Barbara Weir’s Australia” and being listed in the Top 50 of Australia’s most collectable artist by Australian Art Collector Magazine in 2009.

-Barbara is a versatile and passionate artist whose love for the country is reflected in each canvas she paints.
-She is highly skilled in the use of dot work shown in her depictions of ‘My Mothers Country’, and is ingenious in her use of lines and texture as shown in ‘Grass Seed’ dreamings.
+Barbara was a versatile and passionate artist whose love for the country is reflected in each canvas she painted.
+She was highly skilled in the use of dot work shown in her depictions of ‘My Mothers Country’, and ingenious in her use of lines and texture as shown in ‘Grass Seed’ dreamings.